Tape measure: United Kingdom

 Tape measures sold in the UK often have dual scales for metric and imperial units.
 Like the American tape measures described above, they also have markings every 16 in and 19.2 in.

 Canada

 Tape measures sold in Canada often have dual scales for metric and imperial units.
 All tapes in imperial units have markings every 16 in, but not at every 19.2 in.

 Home construction in Canada is largely, if not entirely, in imperial measure.

-In surveying

-Tapes are used in surveying for measuring horizontal, vertical or slope distances.
-Tapes are issued in various lengths and widths and graduated in a variety of ways.

-The measuring tapes used for surveying purposes are classified in 4 types according to the material from which they are manufactured: